devloos/Portifolio/README.md

 ### HOME

-- get custom content for experience section (maybe update linkedin and possibly resume)
+// Get content on portfolio
+// update linkedin
+// get klaviyo back in stock api updated
+// work on el andariego menu migration
+// work on php

 - footer fix? didnt like how it came out

 - (wait on this) Contact form submission